 One cannot model students without defining a "bug" which is one of the key concepts of student modeling.
 The definition of bugs in turn defines the search space for student modeling.
 Bugs are defined as a mal-function or a mal-structure of the correct knowledge from the computational point of view.
-By mal-function and mal-structure, we mean a state in which a component of knowledge does not realize its function and a state in which the structure of knowledge is incorrect, i.e., some component is missing or inserted, etc., respectively. ¿From this point of view, there are three types of model which model:

-- 1. what component of the correct knowledge is incorrect (mal-function-1) - 2. how the component is incorrect (mal-function-2) - 3. how the structure of the knowledge is incorrect (mal-structure)

-Type 2 methods not only identify what component of the correct knowledge is incorrect in the student's head but also model how it is incorrect in a limited way, e.g., using fault models of each component.
+By mal-function and mal-structure, we mean a state in which a component of knowledge does not realize its function and a state in which the structure of knowledge is incorrect, that is, some component is missing or inserted, and so on, respectively.
+From this point of view, there are three types of models which model (a) what component of the correct knowledge is incorrect (mal-function-1), (b) how the component is incorrect (mal-function-2), and (c) how the structure of the knowledge is incorrect (mal-structure).
+The second type not only identifies what component of the correct knowledge is incorrect in the student's head but also models how it is incorrect in a limited way, for example, using fault models of each component.
 It cannot model, however, why the function is so incorrect.
-Needless to say, type 3 is the most powerful type of modeling, since it models what, how, and why the component is incorrect by modeling the incorrect structure of the knowledge.
+Needless to say, the third type is the most powerful type of modeling, since it models what, how, and why the component is incorrect by modeling the incorrect structure of the knowledge.

-Although student modeling is generally viewed as an inductive process in which a representation explaining observed data is built, we can find another view, i.e., as the analysis of the expertise model using the observed data (Hoppe, 1994).
+Although student modeling is generally viewed as an inductive process in which a representation explaining observed data is built, we can find another view, that is, as the analysis of the expertise model using the observed data (Hoppe, 1994).
 Modeling methods which obtain information of the student's understanding state by analyzing the correct knowledge based on the student behavior are called "analytic methods" here.
 A student model does not have to explain all the behavior of the student.
 Considering that its function is to give necessary and sufficient information to the tutoring module, analytic methods work very well for many types of tutoring modules.
-Typical examples of analytic methods are the overlay model (Carr et al, 1977), the logic programming method (Hoppe, 1994), and model-based cognitive diagnosis (Self, 1993a).
+Typical examples of analytic methods are the overlay model (Carr et al., 1977), the logic programming method (Hoppe, 1994), and model-based cognitive diagnosis (Self, 1993a).
 This type of methods does not model mal-structure, while inductive methods try to represent it.
-Typical examples of inductive methods are the buggy model (Burton, 1982), perturbation methods (Otsuki et al, 1985), ACM (Langley et al, 1984), and THEMIS.
+Typical examples of inductive methods are the buggy model (Burton, 1982), perturbation methods (Otsuki et al., 1985), ACM (Langley et al., 1984), and THEMIS.
 Table 4 summarizes the characteristics of the methods discussed in this section.